Types of benefits

 - you no longer qualify for the benefit, and

-- you’re working 15 or more hours a week in “open” employment (this means employment that’s available to anyone with the required skills, that pays no less than the minimum wage, and that isn’t sheltered employment: see below for what “sheltered employment” means)
+- you’re working 15 or more hours a week in “open” employment (this means employment other than “sheltered” employment: see below)

 - you’re now earning less than the amount of the benefit, and

 - you can’t continue working without an Employment Transition Grant.

 Work and Income interprets “sheltered employment” to mean “Employment conditions that have been designed to cater for the needs of a person’s disability or illness”.
 This includes, but isn’t limited to, what used to be called “sheltered workshops” (which are now called “contracted business enterprises” by Work and Income).

 The Employment Transition Grant is in effect a wage top-up.
 It is paid to you along with your wages and a benefit other than the Supported Living Payment.

 - your income is high enough to reduce your main benefit to zero for eight weeks in a row under the benefit “abatement” rules (see “Benefit rates: How much you’ll get and how much you can earn,” in this chapter), or

 - you haven’t received income from employment for four weeks, or